Faran, Iran

-Faran (فران, also Romanized as Farān and Ferān; also known as Harān and Horūn) is a village in Barzavand Rural District, in the Central District of Ardestan County, Isfahan Province, Iran.
-At the 2006 census, its population was 62, in 21 families.
+Faran (فران) (Note: Also romanized as Farān and Ferān; also known as Harān and Horūn) is a village in Barzavand Rural District of the Central District in Ardestan County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 62 in 21 households.
+The following census in 2011 counted 31 people in 17 households.
+The 2016 census measured the population of the village as 73 people in 29 households.